 - The State Comptroller's Office awarded Fort Bend ISD its highest five-star rating for the 2012 Financial Allocation Study for Texas which measures academic progress and cost-effective operations in 1,136 school districts across the state.
-FBISD is one of only 45 school districts to receive this five-star rating, putting Fort Bend among the top 20 percent of all districts. - The District also received the 2012 Gold Leadership Circle Award from the Texas Comptroller Leadership Circle program.
-The "Gold" designation is the highest award level and highlights annually those entities that are setting the bar with their transparency efforts. - FBISD was also honored with a Superior Achievement rating for Financial Integrity by Texas Education Agency.
+FBISD is one of only 45 school districts to receive this five-star rating, putting Fort Bend among the top 20 percent of all districts. - Fort Bend ISD received the Association of School Business Officials International's Certificate of Excellence in Financial Reporting award for having met or exceeded the program's high standards for financial reporting and accountability.
+The District was recognized for its Comprehensive Annual Financial Report for the fiscal year ending 2013.
+This is the District's 30th Excellence award. - FBISD was also honored with a Superior Achievement rating for Financial Integrity by Texas Education Agency.
 The District scored 70 out of a maximum of 70 points from the various indicators, which rate audit and governance disclosures, cash and investments, tax collections, fund balances, administrative costs and staffing levels.